-The Helping Hands form is in this newsletter.
 The program is designed to feed hungry elementary and middle school children in Sturgis.
 It costs approximately $346.50 per child for the school year.
 Five churches are active in helping feed 100 elementary kids and middle school kids: First United Methodist, First Presbyterian, First Baptist, Sturgis Missionary and Radiant Life.
 In addition to church support, there were United Way funding, corporate grants, donations from local business, organizations and service clubs as well as private donations.
 Food is purchased at reduced cost from the South Central Food Bank in Battle Creek.
 Thanks to Parlin’s furniture for donating storage space.
 The best way to support this project is with your financial contribution so the program continues and expands to meet demand.
 Volunteers pick up food in Centreville monthly, weekly delivery people pack the backpacks on Thursday and take them to the schools.
 All money is used to purchase food, as volunteers donate their time and vehicle use.
 Contributions are tax deductible.
 If you would like to become involved, contact Julie Brenner at 467-3151 for details.
 They may be in need of volunteers.
 Please give generously again.
 You can send your donation to the office marked Helping Hands.

 Sturgis First United Methodist Church is family-owned and operated right here in Sturgis, MI.
 Since our company opened its doors in 2006, we’ve treated every customer like they were a part of our family.
 Other companies may offer similar services, but our services are the best, and come with a personal touch.